-COM3810 Special Topics in Communication

-This is a periodic course reflecting faculty research interests.
-Students may repeat the course on a different special topic for a maximum of 12 semester hours.
-Prerequisites: Will vary with special topic.
+COM3810 Special Topics in Communication4 semester hoursThis is a periodic course reflecting faculty research interests.
+Students may repeatthe course on a different special topic for a maximum of 12 semester hours.Prerequisites: Will vary with special topic.
 May require instructor approval.